devanshsharma18/Drum-Kit/README.md

 # Drum-Kit
-A small project made out of my love for drums!!
+A small project made out of my love for drums and music!!